T+50 days

 -

-Another group project continuing on from our presentation at the end of the planetary science short course, where we have to create a
+Another group project continuing on from our presentation at the end of the planetary science short course, where we have to come up with a New Frontiers-class mission to a planetary body of our choice, including a full science justification, budget breakdown, and timeline… 😬

 And, in research/instrument science work: